1itttlesheep/Factuality-evaluation-in-MT_Zuojun/README.md

 # Experiment
 Run [metric_eval.py](experiments/metric_eval.py) to reproduce the experiment result on Checklist templates.
 Change the first paramator of the function "get_data()" to get the result of different phenomenon and dataset.

+Run [NLI_metric.py](experiments/NLI_metric.py) to reproduce the NLI output on the Checklist datasets.
+The results are in the "experiments/nli_result" folder.
+Run [NLI_comp.py](experiments/NLI_comp.py) to compair different formulas of the NLI metrics.
+Run[combined_metric.py](experiments/combined_metric.py) to test the performance of NLI model combined with other metrics.